What If Your Perfectionism Isn’t Excellence, but Protection?

 What if it’s evidence that, at some point, being yourself didn’t feel safe enough?

 Seen this way, perfectionism doesn’t need to be shamed or eliminated.
-It needs to be understood, thanked for the protection it once offered, and gently released.
+It just needs to be understood, thanked for the protection it once offered, and let go.

 Excellence can stay.